Marguerite Henry, Writer for Horse Lovers

 The Inn can be in high demand, especially in late summer because “On the last week of July each year, since 1927, the Chincoteague Volunteer Firemen (known as the Saltwater Cowboys) herd and swim the ponies across the Assateague Channel to Chincoteague.
 The ‘Cowboys’ then parade the ponies through the streets of Chincoteague and down to the auction grounds on Main Street.” (https://missmollys-inn.com/the-inn/misty-of-chincoteague)

-The population of Chincoteague is less than 3,000, which is fairly close to the number of residents when Misty of Chincoteague was originally published in 1947, according to https://population.us/va/chincoteague.
-However, in season, it can swell to 15,000 so plan your stay well in advance.
+The population of Chincoteague is fairly small and hasn’t changed much from the number of residents there when Misty of Chincoteague was originally published in 1947, according to https://population.us/va/chincoteague.
+However, in season, it can swell to five times its ongoing population and the traffic can get a little congested so plan your stay well in advance.
+That said, the distance from Miss Molly’s Inn to the main part of town is a fairly easy walk.

 This is the last stop on our Virginia Author Adventures Trail.
 While the map below shows a route to Chincoteague by way of Norfolk, Virginia, the island can also be accessed from the north through Annapolis, Maryland.